From Zero-Intelligence to Queue-Reactive: Limit Order Book modeling for high-frequency volatility estimation and optimal execution: Volatility estimators

 In the rest of the paper, we drop the subscript of both $IV$ and $IQ$ as we always refer to the interval $[t,t+h]$.

 Furthermore, we recall that the asymptotic properties of high-frequency volatility estimators are typically derived under the assumption that, for all $t$, the observable price $p$ is decomposed as

 where $p^{eff}$ denotes the efficient price, whose dynamics follow an It\^o semimartingale, while $\eta$ is an i.i.d. zero-mean noise due to the market microstructure.
-As additional auxiliary quantities, we will need estimates of the second- and fourth-moment of $\eta$, i.e.,
+As additional auxiliary quantities, we will need estimates of the second moment of $\eta$, i.e.,